 The lodging is cost-effective.

-The employee would be able to fulfill their vital job functions as a result of the accommodation.
+The employee would be able to fulfill their vital job functions due to the accommodation.

-An employer can learn about an employee's impairment in a variety of ways.
+An employer can learn about an employee's impairment in various ways.
 The employee can tell the employer about his or her health condition if it is obvious.
-Once a legally protected disability has been identified, an employer is required to make a suitable accommodation unless doing so will cause unnecessary hardship.
+Once a legally protected disability has been found, an employer must make a reasonable adjustment, unless doing so would be too hard.

-When an employer becomes aware of a disability, they must engage in an "interactive phase" with the employee to decide the best accommodation.
-The interactive procedure mandated by California law is an informal conversation with the employee (or their representative) in which the employer tries to find a fair accommodation that will enable the employee to do their job effectively.
+When an employer finds out that an employee has a disability, they must work with the employee in an "interactive phase" to figure out the best way to help.
+Under California law, the interactive procedure is a casual conversation between the employer and the employee (or their representative) in which the employer tries to find a fair accommodation that will help the employee do their job well.

-Employers are required to make fair efforts to assess the best accommodation by communicating with employees under the interactive framework.
+Employers must make fair efforts to assess the best accommodation by communicating with employees under the interactive framework.
 Employers must also take their preferences into account.

-When a disabled employee requests it, the employer must comply with the request fairly and timely.
-The first step in the above-mentioned interactive method is to determine the position's basic functions.
-You might want to ask your Employment Law Attorney if there are things that still confuse you.
+When a disabled employee requests it, the employer must comply fairly and promptly.
+The first step in the above-mentioned interactive method is determining the position's basic functions.
+You might want to ask your Los Angeles Disability Discrimination Attorney, if there are things that still confuse you.

 With the accommodations, employees must be able to execute their basic job functions.
-If an employee with a disability is still unable to perform the job's essential functions after being given adequate accommodations, an employer can discriminate against them or fire them.
+If an employee with a disability can still not perform the job's essential functions after being given adequate accommodations, an employer can discriminate against them or fire them.